top of page

 wood products which have improved processing efficiency (volume recovery), environmental impact, and profitability of a sawmilling operation by including wane (rounded edges) into the final product.

-Similarly, interventions to optimize the usage of waste raw materials and reduce the environmental impact of current products and processes are also welcome.
+Similarly, interventions to optimize the usage of waste raw materials and reduce the environmental impact of current products and processes were also welcome from students.

 bottom of page